 “What about socialization?”

 “Will colleges accept my children if they homeschool?”

 “Will my children be able to succeed in the ‘real world’ if they homeschool?”

-At the time the website was advertising a book written by the founder, Rebecca Kochenderfer, called “Homechooling and Loving it!” so I decided to purchase it.
+At the time, homeschool.com was advertising a book written by the founder, Rebecca Kochenderfer, called “Homechooling and Loving it!”
+I purchased it.
 Reading this book gave me confidence.
 It empowered me to create a vision of what I could do and then move forward and turn my vision into reality.

 In 2008 I began homeschooling and little did I know how important homeschool would be for me.
 Over the years I have developed in ways that I never would have if I had given the responsibility of educating my children to someone else.
-I have developed greater patience and set higher personal goals for myself.
-And best of all, I have relationships with my children that are priceless.
+I have developed greater patience, organization, and teaching skills.
+Best of all, I have relationships with my children that are priceless.
 Even when I have hard days, giving up homeschool is never an option for me because the rewards for my children, my family, and myself are irreplaceable.
-I love homeschool.